bianAKA/discordBot/README.md

 - it checks if the email address is authorized or not
 - it checks that email address is deactivated or not.
 If it is activated, we will turn into deactivated

+/create_file: create a file, can put in a specific directory

 limitations:
 1) (https://developers.google.com/docs/api/quickstart/python), the account needs to be added as a test user while configure the OAuth consent screen, otherwise it blocks the account.
 2) the URL for authorizing is opened locally